rlegendi/specs2-plugin-demo/README.md

 (*) After the installation, Eclipse asks if it should be restarted.
 You can safely install all three plug-ins before restarting it.
 Also, Eclipse 3.7.2 tend to crash during the restart after installing a new plugin under Win x64, don't be frightened :-) Just start it again by double-clicking on its icon, everything will be fine.

+## Using the plugin ##

+Switch to the Scala perspective, and create a simple Scala project.
+Add all the libraries under the `lib` directory to the project as an external JAR.
+Do this by right-clicking on the project, select Configure Build Path... --> Libraries --> External JARS (select multiple ones by using the shift or control keys).

+After all the dependencies are added to the project, you can use the plugin!

+*(This step is required because some of the work hasn't been pushed to any public Maven repositories, so they are unavailable for Sbt/Maven/Ivy projects.)*

 ## Issue reporting ##

 In case you have any problems, feature requests, anything, I would be more than glad to hear them!